manumaan/aws-guardduty-demo/README.md

 # aws-guardduty-demo
-Demo for AWS GuardDuty and Inspector
+Demo for AWS GuardDuty and Detective